macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Elute DNA by adding 30 uL RNase/DNase free water, transfer to new tube.
   - **2nd Cleanup (1.5x SPRI) to remove the remaining adaptors**

+(AL and LK used a different quantity (25 ul x 1.5 = 37.5 uL) but DISREGARD now)

-  - Add 1.5x reaction volume SPRI beads (45 uL) to the sample in new tubes, and mix up/down 10x
+  - Add 1.5x reaction volume Agencourt RNAClean XP beads (45 uL) to the sample in new tubes, and mix up/down 10x
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution